Skip to main content Go to Site Map

 BA (Hons) Commercial Photography

-Commercial Photography course information
+BA (Hons) Commercial Photography course information

-We’ll help you to gain a broad understanding of photographic practice and theory, so that you graduate confidently with the creative and critical visual language needed to work in the industry as an individual and within a creative team.
+We’ll help you to gain a broad understanding of photographic practice and theory, so that you graduate confidently with the creative and critical visual language needed to work in the industry, both as an individual and within a creative team.
 As part of this course, at all levels, you’ll attend guest lectures by visiting photographers and industry professionals.

 Career options are varied too.
-As well as setting up freelance businesses, many graduates go on to work in a variety of roles within studio management, retouching, assisting, styling, and advertising.
+As well as setting up freelance businesses, graduates go on to work in a variety of roles within studio management, retouching, assisting, styling, and advertising.

 Over the three years of study, you can choose to focus your specialism within one of the three award titles: